HarshGundecha/codeigniter-CRUD-product/README.md

 * //OTP in registration - removed

 # usage instructions
-* find sql file in resources/db/codeigniter_crud_product.sql folder and import it in db named "codeigniter_crud_product" in phpmyadmin
+* find sql file in resource/db/codeigniter_crud_product.sql and import it in db named "codeigniter_crud_product" in phpmyadmin
+* update database connection configuration in application/config/database.php file
 * update base_url in config.php->config['base_url'] to your project location